microsoft/pai/docs/pai-build/pai-build.md

 # Architecture
 ![Architecture](pic/pai-build.png)
-We have three two parts of Pai-build: `build script` and `build context`.
+We have two parts of Pai-build: `build script` and `build context`.

 - **build script:** responsible for build logic implementation all scripts are put under `build/`.
 It consists `pai_build.py`, `core` and `model`.
     - **pai_build.py**: entrance of build system.